withastro/docs/src/pages/en/core-concepts/project-structure-new.md

 This behavior makes `public/` ideal for common assets like images and fonts, or special files such as `robots.txt` and `manifest.webmanifest`.

 You can place CSS and JavaScript in your `public/` directory, but be aware that those files will not be bundled or optimized in your final build.

-As a general rule, any CSS or JavaScript that you write yourself should live in your `src/` directory.
+ 💡 *As a general rule, any CSS or JavaScript that you write yourself should live in your `src/` directory.*

 ### `package.json`

 This is a file used by JavaScript package managers to manage your dependencies.
 It also defines the scripts that are commonly used to run Astro (ex: `npm start`, `npm run build`).

 For help creating a new `package.json` file for your project, check out the [manual setup](/en/guides/manual-setup-new) instructions.

+### `astro.config.mjs`

+This file is generated in every starter template and includes configuration options for your Astro project.
+Here you can specify renderers to use, devOptions, buildOptions, and more.

+See the [Configuration Reference](https://docs.astro.build/en/reference/configuration-reference/#article) for details on setting configurations.